Understanding the Stages of COPD

 - Stage II – Stage II is moderate COPD.
 Patients may be experiencing more and more shortness of breath, even during everyday activities.
 This is usually the stage where patients see the physician to have their symptoms checked out.

 - Stage III – Stage III is severe COPD.
 Patients are having major difficulty with air flow, and their quality of life is compromised.

 - Stage IV – Stage IV is very severe COPD.
 Patients have severe airflow limitations, and their COPD exacerbations are dangerous.
 Quality of life usually goes down a lot.

 Only a physician can accurately diagnose what stage of COPD you have, and help come up with a treatment plan.
 COPD is a progressive disease, but its symptoms can be treated and the progression can be slowed.

-The Lung Institute utilizes autologous stem cells, derived from the patient’s own bone marrow and blood.
-During these procedures, stem cells are extracted, isolated and then immediately introduced back into the body where they then divide and replicate into healthy cells specialized to the damaged tissue.
-The use of autologous stem cells in transplantation is considered to be more reliable than stem cells from another individual as there is a much lower probability of rejection due to the fact that autologous stem cells are derived from the patient’s own body.
+The Lung Institute utilizes autologous cells, derived from the patient’s own bone marrow and blood.
+During these procedures, cells are extracted, isolated and then immediately introduced back into the body where they then divide and replicate into healthy cells specialized to the damaged tissue.
+The use of autologous cells in transplantation is considered to be more reliable than cells from another individual as there is a much lower probability of rejection due to the fact that autologous cells are derived from the patient’s own body.
 All our stem cell procedures have shown anti-inflammatory properties beneficial to patients with lung disease.

-Stem cells have the ability to self-renew indefinitely, meaning they have the capability to divide many times and specialize to promote the healing of organs while still sustaining the original undifferentiated cell.
+Cells have the ability to self-renew indefinitely, meaning they have the capability to divide many times and specialize to promote the healing of organs while still sustaining the original undifferentiated cell.
 Depending on the nature of the patient’s condition and health history, the bone marrow procedure is always performed in conjunction with the venous procedure while the venous procedure may be performed on its own.